Innovation | Technology

 Government Initiatives and Regulations

 In Singapore, the drive for sustainable retail spaces is fuelled by government regulations, consumer preferences, and advancements in facility management.
-As part of the Singapore Green Plan, the Singapore Government has provided various targets to significantly increase its green initiatives.
+By 2030, Singapore aims to significantly increase its green initiatives.
 NParks has already restored 155 hectares of skyrise greenery and is targeting 200 hectares as part of the Singapore Green Plan 2030.
 The BCA’s Green Mark scheme establishes benchmarks for environmental sustainability in buildings, recognising retail spaces for their energy efficiency, water conservation, and indoor environmental quality.
 The Skyrise Greenery Incentive Scheme encourages the use of green roofs and vertical greenery, which help mitigate the urban heat island effect and enhance air quality.

 Sustainability in retail extends beyond just reducing environmental impact; it also focuses on creating cost-effective spaces that promote the health of occupants.
 These environments not only improve the shopping experience but also attract eco-conscious customers and foster brand loyalty.
 In Singapore, sustainable retail solutions are essential due to limited space and pressing environmental issues, as well as the need to address ecological challenges and meet the growing demand for green solutions.